StarEngineer89/ci_tournament_bracket-generator/README.md

 2. After that, upload cookie file under the directory FFmpeg was installed and replace existing/old one. (for example, C:\ffmpeg\www.youtube.com_cookies.txt)

 Note that this export step is required in case youtube account is signed out and requires re-login (may happen every once a while)

+To update this program to the latest version, you can navigate the the directory which the yt-dlp is installed and then run the following command.

+> `cd .\bin`

+> `yt-dlp -U`